 |

-Firstly customers complained bitterly that 2-pin based MR16 lamps were ferociously difficult to install and replace.
-The fragile pins proved difficult to insert into the lampholders, and would frequently bend or break if not aligned accurately.
-Secondly it was found that the electrical contact between the pins and lampholder was far from optimal.
-The contacts are typically fabricated from nickel plated copper, and after several lamp changes the protective plating could be scraped away leaving an oxidised copper surface underneath.
+Firstly customers complained bitterly that 2-pin based MR16 lamps were ferociously difficult to install.
+The fragile pins proved difficult to insert, and would frequently bend or break if not aligned accurately.
+Secondly it was found that the electrical contact to the lampholder was far from optimal.
+The contacts are typically made from nickel plated copper, the plating being damaged after several lamp changes to explose copper, which would then oxidise.
 The high electrical resistance led to overheating and often welded the lamp pin permanently into the socket.
 Thirdly many luminaire designs supported the relatively heavy MR16 lamp only by its contact pins, and as the lampholder spring force deteriorated there were many occurrences of lamps falling from the ceiling.